Technologicat/mcpyrate/README.md

   - **CAUTION**: [PEP 552 - Deterministic pycs](https://www.python.org/dev/peps/pep-0552/) is not supported; we support only the default *mtime* invalidation mode, at least for now.
 - **Conveniences**:
   - Relative macro-imports (for code in packages), e.g. `from .other import macros, kittify`.
-  - The expander automatically fixes missing `ctx` attributes in the AST, so you don't need to care about those in your macros.
+  - The expander automatically fixes missing `ctx` attributes (and source locations) in the AST, so you don't need to care about those in your macros.
   - Several block macros can be invoked in the same `with` (equivalent to nesting them, with leftmost outermost).
   - Walker with a state stack, à la MacroPy, to easily temporarily override the state for a given subtree.
   - AST markers (pseudo-nodes) for communication in a set of co-operating macros (and with the expander).